EPDM vs TPO Roofing: Which Is Better For You?

 • Sensitivity to Chemicals: TPO roofs can be sensitive to certain chemicals and oils, so caution is needed when performing maintenance work or using equipment on the roof.

 • Limited Longevity Data: While TPO roofs have been in use for several decades, their long-term performance data may not be as extensive as that of EPDM roofs.
+Additionally, PVC roofs, while durable and long-lasting, can have potential downsides if not properly installed and maintained.

 Comparing Cost of Installation